 A unit must choose a rolling historical period based on calendar year.
-A unit may choose a 10-year or 20-year period for maintenance cost.
+A unit may choose a 10-year or 20-year period for maintenance cost, or all available actual maintenance history if a unit has less than 20 years of maintenance history.
 Once a unit has chosen the historical period length, the unit must stay with that period until a significant unit configuration change.
 Significant unit configuration change is defined as any change to the physical unit's system that significantly affects the maintenance cost for a period greater than 10 years.
 Examples of a significant unit configuration may include but are not limited to:

 - Flue Gas Desulfurization (FGD or scrubber)

 - Activated Carbon Injection (ACI)

 - Selective Catalytic NOx Reduction (SCR)

 - Selective Non-Catalytic NOx Reduction (SNCR)

 - Low-NOx burners

 - Bag House addition

 - Long-term Fuel change (greater than 10 years)

 - Water injection for NOx control

 - Turbine Inlet Air Cooling